 Listen to Our Podcast on This Budget Type:

 What is the 50-20-30 budget?

-Basically, the 20% bucket is for your financial priorities – your long-term savings and some debt repayment.
+Basically, the 20% bucket is for your financial priorities — your savings for the future and some debt repayment.
 This bucket does not include short-term savings, like a vacation.
 That’s for the third bucket.

 The 30% bucket is for your lifestyle choices.
-This includes things like vacations, entertainment, gym fees, hobbies, pets, eating out, cell-phone plans and cable packages.
-These are things you do not have to have to get by, but are lifestyle choices.
+It includes things like vacations, entertainment, gym fees, hobbies, pets, eating out, cell-phone plans, and cable packages.
+These are things you don’t really need to get by.
 So the remaining 30% of your take-home pay goes into this bucket.

 To sum it up, with this budgeting rule, you put 50% of your money to necessities, 20% to long-term savings and debt payments, and 30% to lifestyle choices and non-necessities.